zilinli0130/LeetcodeAlgorithmSolution/Binary Search/Searched By Value/1482. Minimum Number of Days to Make m Bouquets/README.md

 ###### Tag: Binary Search, Searched By Value

 An efficient way to approach this problem is to guess the answer by binary search.
 The maximum number of times to guess a value is 32.
-The binary search template is provided below:
+The binary search template is provided below: (This tempate is for searching a min value)

 ```
 int low = 1, high = INT_MAX;